Data Privacy Notice Clients

 We process personal data which we receive from you or from your employer in the context of our business relationships.
 In particular, your personal data are used for the following purposes and/or in following processes:

-c) if you or your employer indicated you as a contact person, we may provide you with information about our products, newsletters and invitation to events;
+- if you or your employer indicated you as a contact person, we may provide you with information about our products, newsletters and invitation to events and client surveys;

 We also process personal data from publicly available sources (e. g., debtor directories, land registers, commercial registers and registers of associations, press, media, Internet) which we lawfully obtain and are permitted to process.